What is Direct Sourcing?

-1. Managers using their own network to identify contract talent or independent professionals
+- Managers use their own network to identify independent talent

-3. Organizations work with procurement and HR business partners to identify existing vendors that perform a specific service
+- Organizations work with procurement and HR business partners to identify existing vendors to perform a service

-Due to rising number of participants in the independent workforce, companies are realizing they have even greater access to talent than ever before.
+As more and more people join the independent workforce, companies are realizing that they have greater access to skilled talent than ever before.
 And they are looking for new ways to find and manage this talent.

 2. Freelance Management Systems (FMS)

-3. Talent Networks, Talent Clouds, Talent Communities, Talent Benches
+3. Talent Networks, Talent Clouds, Talent Communities, and Talent Benches

-Put simply, this is where organizations store independent talent in an FMS they’ve identified or worked with previously.
-Unlike the talent marketplace, the talent network/cloud/community, bench is a feature of the platform itself.
-In this case, the platform (the FMS) will allow the user to easily share projects and access this group of talent when there is a future project opportunity.
+Put simply, this is where organizations “store” independent talent.
+Unlike an online marketplace, a talent network/cloud/community/bench is a feature of the FMS platform itself.
+In this case, the platform will allow the user to easily share projects and access this group of talent when there is a future project opportunity.

 In some cases, these groups are private and only accessible by the client.
-In others, it’s an open network where talent are found in the FMS and added to the company’s network.
+In others, it’s an open network where talent are found and added to the company’s network.

 Applied to talent, curation is the act of finding and selecting individuals based on a certain set of criteria.
-Some Talent Marketplaces are curated, while others are just open to the public.
+For example, some online marketplaces are curated while others are just open to the public.

 Many clients only allow talent meeting a certain set of criteria into their network.
 The end result is that curation has an impact on the quality of candidates and makes for a far better client user experience.